The Sunwood Remodeling Process

 Is this the best way to make such a major investment in your home?

 A Better Way

-The ideal remodeling process would go a little bit more differently.
+The ideal remodeling process would go a little bit differently.
 When the homeowner is ready to undertake a remodeling project they look for a reputable contractor.
-They contact a few contractors, discuss the remodeling project and ask if they are interested in this type of work.
+They contact a few contractors, discuss the remodeling project, and ask if they are interested in this type of work.
 During this time, it is important to discuss their experience and why the homeowner should consider them.
 Can they provide references?
 Are they insured?
 Have they done similar remodeling projects?
 If the homeowner likes what they hear, they invite them to visit the home and discuss the remodeling project in more detail.
 If all goes well during the interview, then a contractor is finally selected.

 When the homeowner commits to them they will commit to the homeowner.
 They can now take the time to fully evaluate the remodeling project.
-They eliminated their fear that their time and efforts will be wasted.
+They eliminated their fear that their time and efforts would be wasted.
 The homeowner in turn should expect more from them, such as detailed plans and specifications or a scope of work depending on the job.
 It should be clear to the homeowner what is and is not included.

 The homeowner should expect fair pricing from the contractor.
 A reputable contractor would never risk his reputation by charging unreasonably.

 Remember, a remodeling project is not a commodity you can select off a shelf.
-It’s a combination of design ideas, products and services all coordinated by your contractor that make for a successful project.
+It’s a combination of design ideas, products, and services all coordinated by your contractor that make for a successful project.